GrGen.NET: transformation of structures made easy.

 » Known uses

-comparable to other programming tools like parser generators which ease the task of formal language recognition,
+parser generators ease formal language recognition,

 Graph rewriting is the high-level way of processing pointer structures.